AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 **Save all**

 Saves the changes you have made in all opened topics.
-If you have multiple topics opened in the Editor, selecting **Save all** or using the **Crtl**+**S** shortcut keys saves all documents in one click.
+If you have multiple topics opened in the Editor, selecting **Save all** or using the **Ctrl**+**S** shortcut keys saves all documents in one click.
 You do not have to individually save each document.

 >[!NOTE]
 >